 Seeing all my favorite childhood street stores closed during the pandemic got me thinking: At this rate, with the driving force of Indonesia's economy closing down, how will we hold up in the next decade?
 Seeing this, along with our notoriously low financial literacy rates, it has always been my dream to financially empower these people through my own social business.

-Majoring in Finance at Wharton Business School is the perfect opportunity for me to further enhance myself personally and professionally.
+Majoring in Finance at the Wharton Business School would be the perfect opportunity for me to further enhance myself personally and professionally.
 By attending one of the most competitive undergraduate business programs, Wharton’s curriculum will help me develop my leadership skills, as well as equip me with fundamental knowledge of business.

 Having said that, I look forward to putting into practice the skills and knowledge I'll learn in the classrooms to the real world by participating in the WIP and GMC study abroad program.
 I believe the former will give me hands-on experience by working on real-life challenges faced by small businesses in different parts of the globe.
 Through business lectures, as well as visits to small business sites, I believe that my practical business skills will significantly improve.
 I then plan to apply the skills I've learnt through this experience, when helping MSMEs in my home country.